Makadrey/alx-system_engineering-devops/0x01-shell_permissions/README.md

-6-multiple_permissions describes to execute group and read
+7-everybody describes to execute group and user